mariepascale/hogan-express/README.md

 #### Custom Lambdas / Filters

-To create custom filters (or lambdas) you can just specify your filter functions in the options:
+To create custom filters (or lambdas) you can just specify your filter functions in the options.
+Note: they must be defined under the "lambdas" key or they won't be executed:

 ```coffeescript
 app.get '/', (req,res)->